 Finally, ING has focused on children and the young people who will be the most significant figures on the savings picture of the future, with the aim of meeting its responsibilities towards the society.
-To create awareness for saving in the future generations of Turkey, ING officially launched "Orange Drop" program in April 2013 aiming at changing consumption and saving behaviors.
-Within the scope of the program put in effect under auspices of Istanbul Provincial Directorate of National Education, in coordination with Koç University and Financial Literacy Association, 3rd and 4th graders in Elementary Schools have been visited and financial literacy trainings focusing on savings have been provided to 3rd and 4th graders in elementary schools, via their teachers, for 8 weeks.
-Orange Drops reached 335 schools in 8 provinces, 1,242 teachers and 39,740 students.
+To create awareness for saving in the future generations of Turkey, ING officially launched "Orange Drops" program in April 2013 aiming at changing consumption and saving behaviors.
+Within the scope of the program put in effect in coordination with Financial Literacy Association, 3rd and 4th graders in Elementary Schools have been visited and financial literacy trainings focusing on savings have been provided to 3rd and 4th graders in elementary schools, via their teachers, for 8 weeks.
+The Orange Drop impact measurement results reveal that the education eliminates the 'gender difference in the tendency to compete', and that the competitive tendency of the girls receiving education is at the same level as the male students receiving the education.

 Orange Drops has been represented ING in various international and national awards.
-The project won The Preferred Bank Award among 40 ING Group countries, has also received "Best Corporation" award among 17 corporations in EIFLE-Excellence in Financial Literacy Education Awards, organized for the eighth time by American Financial Literacy Institute.
+The project won The Preferred Bank Award among 50 ING Group countries, has also received "Best Corporation" award among 17 corporations in EIFLE-Excellence in Financial Literacy Education Awards, organized for the eighth time by American Financial Literacy Institute.
 Orange Drops has also been one of the global finalists in Child and Youth Finance International/CYFI Awards.
 It also holds Golden Compass Award being the "Best Corporate Social Responsibility Project" in education category among 12 projects in 13th Golden Compass Awards.
 Lastly, it won the "Silver Award" in "The Stevie International Business Awards" within the "Corporate Social Responsibility" category.